ARMmbed/BLEIntros/Docs/mbed_Classic/HeartRate.md

 #Tutorial 2: heart rate monitor (BLE services)

-Please note: the code in these examples is for mbed Classic.
+Please note: the code in these examples is for mbed OS 2.0 and 5.0.
 If you want to see the code adjusted for mbed OS, please see our [BLE samples on GitHub](https://github.com/ARMmbed/ble-examples)

 <span style="background-color:#E6E6E6; border:1px solid #000;display:block; height:100%; padding:10px">**Note:** To complete tutorials, you'll need an account on [mbed.org](https://developer.mbed.org/account/signup/?next=%2F).
 </span>